Sarine's shares were listed for trade in the SGX-ST on the 8th of April 2005.

 The Remuneration Committee comprises 4 directors, a majority of whom, including the Chairman, is independent.
 As at the date of this report, the Remuneration Committee members are:

 Our Remuneration Committee recommends to our Board of Directors a framework of remuneration for our directors and key executives, and recommends specific remuneration packages for each Executive Director.
 All aspects of directors' and key executives' remuneration, including but not limited to directors' fees, salaries, allowances and bonuses, options and benefits in kind are dealt with by our Remuneration Committee.
+The Remuneration Committee and the Board rely, among other things, on periodical remuneration surveys conducted by independent Israeli remuneration experts (such as Zviran Compensation and Benefits Solutions).
 Each member of our Remuneration Committee shall abstain from voting on any resolutions in respect of his/her remuneration package.
-The remuneration of our Independent Directors, who are deemed also as "External Directors" according to the provisions of the Israeli Companies, is also subject to the limitations set by Israeli law.
+The remuneration of our independent Directors, who are deemed also as "External Directors" according to the provisions of the Israeli Companies, is also subject to the limitations set by Israeli law.

-The Company's overall three-year remuneration policy and specific remuneration packages for the directors and key executives were presented to the General Meeting and approved by it on the Annual General Meeting held on 30 April 2013.
-As per the requirements of the Israeli Companies' Law, the Company's updated remuneration policy (as well as specific remuneration packages for the directors) shall be brought to the Annual General Meeting, scheduled to be held on 19 April 2016.
+The Company's overall three-year remuneration policy and specific remuneration packages for the directors and key executives were presented to the General Meeting and approved by it at the Annual General Meeting held on 19 April 2016.

 Top Five Key Management Personnel: